Act I

-*There were many reasons to consider a wall painting.
-It removes problems of objecthood, and at the same time, the idea of expression or action as relational to existence is upheld through the removal of the painting itself.
-In a year long installation, there was instead a question on the meaning of attitudes.
-When typically the position of a show asserts itself as fixed, this work will carry on in four acts and I still had a question as to what drove this.
+There were many reasons for Jo Kim to consider a wall painting.
+It removed problems of objecthood, while upholding the idea of expression or action as relational to existence through the very removal of the painting itself.
+In a year-long installation, the work instead posed a question about the meaning of attitudes.
+Where the position of a show is typically fixed, this project would unfold in four acts, leaving Kim still questioning what drove it.

-The text comes from a scene in Soundtrack to a Coup d’Etat (2024), at a point when “sisterhood” had a cause stronger than its simple cue.
-Later that week I was influenced by a film starring Isabelle Huppert, asserting the repetition of language as a form of exposure and treatment.*
+The text originates from a scene in Soundtrack to a Coup d’État (2024), at a moment when “sisterhood” held a cause stronger than its simple cue.
+Later that week, Kim was influenced by a film starring Isabelle Huppert, in which the repetition of language was asserted as a form of exposure and treatment.

 Act II